Marc-Rouillard/Helmholtz-Coil-Calculator/README.md

 ![alt text](images/printouts.png)

 ## Usage
-Clone the repo from GitHub open the folder in a terminal.
+Clone the repo from GitHub and open the folder in a terminal.
 Activate a virtual environment if you wish and then run:

 `pip install -r requirements.txt`